apratimshukla6/Blab/README.md

 #### Prototype Interface:
 ![Image of ](https://i.imgur.com/kzeVVUG.png)

 #### Note: The app is not able to function properly on Heroku(prototype) due to https.
-It is recommended to test it on your localhost and then host it with ngrok.
+It is recommended to test it on your localhost and then host it with ngrok